opentaps/open-climate-investing/book/New-Technologies.md

 ### Better Offsets

-_You're going to find that many of the truths we cling to depend greatly on our own point of view. - Obi-wan Kenobi_
+_You're going to find that many of the truths we cling to depend greatly on our own point of view. - Obi-Wan Kenobi_

 What does the offset market _really_ need?